telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 ---
-title: Create Custom Widgets
+title: Creating Custom Widgets
-page_title: Create Custom Widgets | Kendo UI Getting Started
+page_title: Creating Custom Widgets | Kendo UI Getting Started
 previous_url: /howto/create-custom-kendo-widget, /framework/widgets/create-custom-kendo-widget
 description: "Create your own widget by inheriting from the base widget class in Kendo UI."
 slug: createcustomkendouiwidgets_gettingstarted
 position: 5
 ---

-# Create Custom Widgets
+# Creating Custom Widgets

-This article explains in detail how to create your own Kendo UI widget by inheriting from the base widget class.
+This article explains in detail how to create your own Kendo UI widget by inheriting from the base `widget` class.

 ## The Basics

 First, extend the base Kendo UI widget class in the `kendo.ui` namespace.

-The example below also demonstrates how to create variables to hold values.
-This helps with the minification too.
+The following example below also demonstrates how to create variables to hold values which helps with the minification too.

 ###### Example